tsackton/taelgar/Species/Languages.md

 The ancient language of the [[Zimkova|Zimka]] people, mostly no longer spoken outside of the most traditional and isolated parts of northern [[Zimkova]].

 _Real world analog_: Maltese
-_Alphabet_: Often written in Drankorian, but traditionally used its own alphabet dervived from Dwarven
+_Alphabet_: Unknown. %% Previously was stated as an alphabet based on Dwarven, but it might be better to have it be a Northros alphabet %%
 ##### Mawaran
 The language spoken in the [[Mawakel Peninsula]] and perhaps other areas once under its cultural influence.
 It is an ancient language, although there are numerous loan words from Drankorian languages in the modern day.